vszammit/get-nfs-for-owner-v3/README.md

 * Name

-Here is the specific API reference: https://docs.alchemy.com/reference/getnftsforowner-v3 where you can see all the NFT fields available to print out in line 15 of get-nfts-script.js
+Here is the specific API reference: https://docs.alchemy.com/reference/getnftsforowner-v3 where you can see all the NFT fields available to print out at line 19 of get-nfts-script.js

 ## Steps to Run